skiniks/react-native-shiki-engine/README.md

 > - Initializing highlighters inside useEffect or event handlers
 > - Multiple instances for the same language/theme combination
 >
-> See the [example directory](https://github.com/skiniks/react-native-shiki-engine/tree/main/example) for a reference implementation using React Context to maintain a single highlighter instance.
+> See the [examples directory](https://github.com/skiniks/react-native-shiki-engine/tree/main/examples) for reference implementations using React Context to maintain a single highlighter instance.

 ### Advanced Configuration